onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

  - find the reason for VSC error message
    ``Unexpected indentation``
  - find a solution to wrap lines in VSC automatically (79 chars limit)
- - evaluate ``snooty`` and describe functionality (build in? not a extension?)
  - add a table explaining the role of installed packages/extensions in every section
- - update instructions to enable use of latest reStructuredText VSC extension

 ..
    #########################################################################